sampsyo/home/research.md

 [Look me up at DBLP][dblp] for another view on my publications.

 Some of the links below are to the ACM database (so they can affect the ACM's popularity statistics).
-Use the "local PDF" links if you prefer bypass this rigmarole.
+Use the "local PDF" links if you prefer to bypass this rigmarole.

 The slides linked below are PDF files.
 Keynote files are available on request.